 "I was flying Slavic John and his outfit into Black Lake last August," began MacNeal.

 "When we were out somewhere beyond the north shore of Cree Lake a great black summer storm cloud appeared ahead.
 Rather than waste a lot of time and fuel in circling the storm, I headed straight into it and disappeared like a mosquito into a cloud of smoke.
 Then the instruments went haywire, it became dark as night.
 When we came out of the cloud and into bright sunshine we were flying straight up!
-I levelled out and looked at John who sat relaxed and unconcerned-first trip for him and he thought everything was normal.
-Then we came into black Lake, and while unloading John's outfit I noticed the door was bowed inward as was one side of the fuselage."
+I leveled out and looked at John who sat relaxed and unconcerned-first trip for him and he thought everything was normal.
+Then we came in to black Lake, and while unloading John's outfit I noticed the door was bowed inward as was one side of the fuselage."

 One summer at Ile-a-la-Crosse, I heard MacNeal talking to another bush pilot.
 Said Ernie, his friend, "I'm flying this crate with a welded piston because we can't get a replacement part."

 Later that day we took off for Meadow lake with MacNeal.
 He warned us beforehand that one of the floats was leaking and had taken on water making the aircraft list a little on that side.

 "She'll drain out as soon as we're airborne," he assured us.